Issue AI Analytics for Jira

 • Proxy settings (only available in Cloud AI mode) – HTTP proxy configuration settings required for Jira Data Center instances that don’t have direct Internet connectivity

-• Project analytics customization – Enable project administrators to customize analytics on a per-project basis.
-If enabled, an additional “AI Analytics” page will become available under “Project Administration”, that allows creating unique analytics tabs, specific for the particular project.
+• Enable project-level settings – Enable project administrators to customize AI Analytics and AI Assistant settings on a per-project basis.
+If enabled, an additional “AI Settings” page will become available under “Project Administration”.

 • Automatic analytics re-generation – Enable automatic re-generation of analytics.
 If enabled, analytics will be automatically re-generated when the issue summary or description changes.
 If disabled, analytics can be manually re-generated through the Re-generate button in the analytics panel.

-• Dynamic context injection for AI Assistant – Attempt to automatically expand the AI context for AI Assistant interactions, with related issues for better output.
+• Dynamic context injection for AI Assistant – Attempt to automatically expand the AI context for AI Assistant interactions, using one or more context sources.
 Please note that enabling this option will lead to higher AI token consumption and slower output processing.

 • Issue analytics policy – Enable or disable issue analytics button and panel for issues.
 Exceptions can be applied through the Issue analytics policy exceptions field.